 - videos where instructors speak fairly fast and with high enthusiasm are more engaging.
 Coach instructors to bring out their enthusiasm and remind them that they do not need to purposely slow down;

 - a good sound quality is very important for an educational video;

 - The size of the video should be FullHD: 1920x1080 or at least 1280х720;

 - Current size limits for each video on Stepik is 200 MB.

 We usually recommend the following microphones:

-- But any other professional mic will be OK too.
+- but any other professional mic is OK too.

 We can do all the video editing yourself, but if you're not familiar with the process just send us raw files and editing notes (e.g. cut this, join that etc.).
 You can always contact us (email@example.com) to discuss further how to make this process efficient on later stages of the project.